eXist-db/e2e-core/README.md

 Note the use of `--` to pass arguments to `npm test`

+!Warning!
+Cypress does not natively support shadow-dom elements, the provided custom commands still lack polish.

 ## What this isn't
 Integration testing within a browser are not a good fit for performance testing of java code.
 For stress tests and performance tests, visit [e2e-exist](https://github.com/eXist-db/e2e-exist)